 - 1. Students will serve ISS in school for the assigned hours. - 2.
 Students will do school work or read. - 3.
 Students may be assigned community service in or on the outside of the school buildings. - 4.
 Students will observe proper classroom conduct (Responsible, Respectful, Safe & Positive). - 5.
-Students will not have access to their chromebook, cell phone or any other electronic device (calculator omitted). - 6.
-Students are required to be awake and working throughout their ISS assignment. - 7.
+Students are required to be awake and working throughout their ISS assignment. - 6.
 Students may be assigned community service on district grounds while serving ISS.